ALPINA – Motor Racing Tradition 1968 – 2014

 2010 - Works support for customer teams

-2011 - Championship Titel ADAC GT Masters with Engstler Motorsport
+2011 - German GT3 Championship Winner with Engstler Motorsport

-The former touring car champion Franz Engstler is banking fully on the perfected racing powerhouse from Buchloe in 2011, and, with the LIQUI MOLY Team Engstler, is putting two cars on the starting grid.
+The former touring car champion Franz Engstler banked fully on the perfected racing powerhouse from Buchloe in 2011, and, with the LIQUI MOLY Team Engstler, put two cars on the starting grid, one of them with support of the ALPINA works team.
 Straight away in the opening round of the season in Oschersleben on the Easter weekend, the team from Wiggensbach gained pole position followed by an impressive start-finish victory, as well as third place in the second race.
 A success story which continued throughout the racing season and culminated in the winning of the Championship titel with the drivers Margaritis and Lunardi in the BMW ALPINA B6 GT3 with the start number 41.

 2012 - ALPINA works team returns

-It is a matter of kudos that ALPINA will again be part of the chase in 2012 to defend the title.
-The Lunardi/Margaritis driver pairing from 2011 is no longer, with Margaritis now piloting a Mercedes.
-Instead, Maxime Martin will join Lunardi for the 2012 ADAC GT Masters season in the BMW ALPINA B6 GT3.
-Maxime is super quick and a real GT veteran, having scored a number of victories in the GT1 World Championship.
-He is no newcomer to the B6 GT3, which he drove together with Claudia Hürtgen for the first time in Oschersleben, Germany, in 2009, immediately winning the ADAC GT Masters race twice in a row.
+It was as a matter of kudos that ALPINA was part of the chase in 2012 to defend the title.
+Maxime Martin joined Lunardi for the 2012 ADAC GT Masters season in the BMW ALPINA B6 GT3.
+Maxime has been super quick and a real GT veteran, having scored a number of victories in the GT1 World Championship.
+He was no newcomer to the B6 GT3, which he drove together with Claudia Hürtgen for the first time in Oschersleben, Germany, in 2009, immediately winning the ADAC GT Masters race twice in a row.

-Andy Bovensiepen, ALPINA CEO and Head of Motor Sport, is especially pleased about the renewed partnership with Maxime Martin, who is closely associated with the manufacturer of exclusive automobiles from Buchloe because of his father.
-Jean-Michel Martin is the ALPINA importer for Belgium.
+Andy Bovensiepen, ALPINA CEO and Head of Motor Sport, was especially pleased about the renewed partnership with Maxime Martin, who is closely associated with the manufacturer of exclusive automobiles from Buchloe because of his father Jean-Michel Martin is the ALPINA importer for Belgium.

 The BMW ALPINA B6 GT3 is well prepared for the new season.
 During the winter break development on the car was on-going, with many details being revised in order to be competitive in 2012 against an increasingly strong field of starters including a number of newcomers such as McLaren, Aston Martin and Chevrolet Camaro.
 Finally ALPINA finishes fourth position with the BMW ALPINA B6 GT3 within the team championship (138 points).